 When one of these services created your law firm website, they used a programming language to do so.
 Unfortunately, for FindLaw, they use their own website language, so any files they give you are going to be useless, other than images and written content.
 Scorpion language files are mostly useless as well, unless you have a high level of expertise when it comes to web development.
-You need to buy a “Plesk” with MYSQL installed on a server, and then have knowledge as to how to map and set everything up .
+You need to buy a “Plesk” with MYSQL installed on a server, and then have knowledge as to how to map and set everything up.
 You can buy these host servers from companies like GoDaddy, but it’s not just a setup in 10 minutes and move on with your day scenario.
 Even if you get the site up and running, it’s very hard to update it with a blog or change images without a program that operates as a CMS (Content Management System).

 Thankfully, you can take Martindale-Nolo files and host them on a WordPress server.
 WordPress is the largest content management system in the world, so if you choose to switch to it, it is easier to get your provided files to work.
-If if you need to hire a developer, this will also be easier due to its popularity.
+If you need to hire a developer, this will also be easier due to its popularity.
 This is still not necessarily a DYI proposition, but it can be done.
 Hiring a freelance web developer is probably a good idea.

 Ask your big box legal marketing firm what language the files are in and where you can host them.
 Then, gather all the files beforehand and consult with a web developer to see what you can do with them and where they can be hosted.
 If you’re lucky, they will be salvageable.
-You will also want o check your contract to make sure you have full rights to use the provided files.
+You will also want to check your contract to make sure you have full rights to use the provided files.

 Every attorney should have access to and own their URL.
 When reviewing your contract with one of these services, make sure you can get ahold of your domain.
 You need to know where your domain (DNS) is hosted, as well as the password to get into it.
 If you pay someone to build a site for you and it’s ready to go live, you need to be able to access the DNS login.
 You can try using an online tool like Builtwith.com or do a “Whois” lookup to find where your domain is hosted.
-Chances are this isn’t something you log in to often, but your current web provider would have had to have access at some point.
-So if you are hunting for your credentials, make sure to check your email send box or get ahold of your current provider.
+Chances are this isn’t something you login to very often, but your current web provider would have access at some point.
+So, if you are hunting for your credentials, make sure to check your email send box or get ahold of your current provider.
 As a side note, creating an entirely new domain is going to hurt your search engine rankings in most cases, and without professional SEO help, is generally a no-no.

 Citations are the same things as business listings.
 Your big box legal marketing provider likely made sure you were cited on Google My Business, Facebook, LinkedIn, Yelp, Super Lawyers, the BBB, etc. There are hundreds of places where they could have listed you.
-Often, you need to create logins for these citation websites in order to list your business, which the provider would have done for you.
+Often, you need to create logins for these citation websites to list your business, which the provider would have done for you.